ublue-os/bazzite/README.md

 Common variant available as `bazzite`, suitable for desktop computers.

 - Runs Steam and Lutris in a [custom Arch Linux OCI](https://github.com/ublue-os/bazzite-arch/) via Distrobox.
-- Option to automatically launch Steam in Big Picture Mode on boot for HTPCs.
+- Automatic updates for the OS, Flatpaks, and all Distrobox containers.

 > [!IMPORTANT]
 > **ISOs can be downloaded from our releases page [here](https://github.com/ublue-os/bazzite/releases), and a helpful install guide can be found [here](https://universal-blue.org/images/bazzite/installation/).**